-Dr. Jim Kirkpatrick is the Senior Consultant for Kirkpatrick Partners.
+Dr. Jim Kirkpatrick is the Senior Consultant for Kirkpatrick Partners, a company founded by Wendy Kirkpatrick, who serves as the President.

 Jim is a thought leader in training evaluation and the creator of the New World Kirkpatrick Model.
 Using his 15 years of experience in the corporate world, including eight years as a training manager, Jim trains and consults for corporate, government, military and humanitarian organizations around the world.
 He is passionate about assisting learning professionals in redefining themselves as strategic business partners to become a viable force in the workplace.